- About Us

 “In terms of growth, I’m aiming for us to complete 120 refurbishment properties a year, with a target of managing 1000 houses by 2015.” said Mish.

 Whilst many UK companies have felt the pinch of the recession, the Mistoria Group has never been busier.
-Specialising in the high yielding student and professional accommodation market, the Company incorporates: Mistoria Investments, Mistoria Lettings, Mistoria Renovations, Furnishing & Maintenance, Mistoria Estate Agency, Mistoria Surveys and MCC Accountants; a selection of bespoke companies dedicated to servicing every possible client need in all areas of property investment, providing a comprehensive ‘turnkey’ property solution from property sourcing right up to taxation.
+Specialising in the high yielding student and professional accommodation market, the Company incorporates: Mistoria Investments, Mistoria Lettings, Mistoria Renovations, Furnishing & Maintenance, Mistoria Estate Agency, Mistoria Surveys, Mistoria International and MCC Accountants; a selection of bespoke companies dedicated to servicing every possible client need in all areas of property investment, providing a comprehensive ‘turnkey’ property solution from property sourcing right up to taxation.
 In its offerings, it is unique.

-“The recession has been the ideal environment for our expansion because property prices in the North of England are low, so we have been able to acquire property at prices up to 50% lower than at the peak in 2007.
-The rental market is high as many simply can’t afford to buy their own property.” he said.
+“The recession has been the ideal environment for our expansion because property prices in the North of England are still low, so we have been able to acquire property at prices up to 50% lower than at the peak in 2007.
+The rental market is high as many still simply can’t afford to buy their own property.” he said.
 According to Mish, property remains the best possible investment in the medium to long term, offering security, a tangible asset and an excellent income.

 “We started trading after the beginning of the recession so didn’t carry any debt.
 I always ensured we operate cash positive, as cash is king for any start up business in its growth phase.” said Mish.
 “We have been approached recently by a number of key private investors, celebrities and sports agents who wish to deal with a professional company.
 Healthy, mutually beneficial relationships with clients, suppliers and contractors are vital.
 Perseverance, focus and delivering on what you have promised have been the most important lessons for me in business.”

 This, combined with a higher than average dose of entrepreneurial spirit, natural leadership and sheer hard work, has laid solid foundations for the Manchester based Company.
-At a time when many have lost faith in the market, the Mistoria Group would appear to be giving credibility back to the industry, with the close-knit team of professionals and chartered accountants in possession of more than 75 years combined property experience and extensive local knowledge.
+At a time when many had lost faith in the market, the Mistoria Group appeared to be giving credibility back to the industry, with the close-knit team of professionals and chartered accountants in possession of more than 80 years combined property experience and extensive local knowledge.
 And it’s clear that, for Mish, both ethical practice and his employees are key to Mistoria’s growth.
 “The employees are presented with good opportunities and are able to progress quickly.
 It’s very important to me that they are motivated, as they make the company.” he said.

 And Mish has certainly used his own knowledge to make quite an impact in his professional career.
 A qualified Chartered Management Accountant, he holds an MBA in strategic management and business process management, having worked at Ernst and Young (Sri Lankan Office), amongst others, in the twenty years prior to forming the Mistoria Group.
 It’s fair to say, Mish Liyanage is a busy man.